valgene/valgene-cli/README.md

 The template language itself is [Mustache](https://mustache.github.io/) and therefore you can customize the code that is generated pretty easy.

-// TODO explain how in detail the a custom template can be used / provided

-## Things to come
+## Things to be done

- - add more examples and test cases for more complex schemas
+ - add support for locally stored user customized templates via a --template-path argument
  - add support for API specs in other formats such as JSON
  - add support for a config file that lives in a own project to save the command line args
  - providing templates for other languages like Java